Lotto24/dropwizard-template.g8/README.md

 ##Gradle Options
 ###BDD with cucumber
-Add features and sources to src/bdd-test/...
+Add features and sources to src/acceptance-test/...
 Then run

-    ./gradle bddTest
+    ./gradle acceptanceTest

 A dummy test is already there.
 ###Integration tests